aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `create_with_owners_then_remove_bootstrapper`

-Like <code>create_with_owners</code>, but removes the calling account after creation.

-This is for creating a vanity multisig account from a bootstrapping account that should not be an owner after the vanity multisig address has been secured.
+Like <code>create_with_owners</code>, but removes the calling account after creation.<br/><br/> This is for creating a vanity multisig account from a bootstrapping account that should not<br/> be an owner after the vanity multisig address has been secured.

 <pre><code>public entry fun create_with_owners_then_remove_bootstrapper(bootstrapper: &amp;signer, owners: vector&lt;address&gt;, num_signatures_required: u64, metadata_keys: vector&lt;string::String&gt;, metadata_values: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>